 Is market value the same as market capitalization?

-Market value is the price at which a buyer purchases an asset, and can refer to a company or a security such as a stock, future, or asset.
-Market cap is the value of the total number of outstanding shares of a company, based on their current market value.
+Market value is the price of an asset in a competitive marketplace, reflecting what buyers would be willing to pay for it.
+It can refer to a company or a security, such as a stock, a future, or an asset.
+Market capitalization is the value of the total number of outstanding shares of a company, based on its current market value.

 Is market value the same as book value?

-Market value and book value per share, or explicit value, are different and can be very different amounts, but they are often used in conjunction by investors looking to gain an understanding of an asset’s value.
-Book value is the net value of a company’s balance sheet assets, while market value is the price at which a buyer purchases an asset.
+Market value and book value per share, or explicit value, are different and can vary widely, but they are often used in conjunction by investors looking to gain an understanding of an asset’s value.
+Book value is the net value of a company’s balance sheet assets, while market value is the price buyers are prepared to pay for an asset.

 Photo credit: iStock/SeventyFour